Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_running.md

 In order to start all previously initialized cache instances configured in the *opencas.conf* file, the user should execute the following:

->   \# intelcas start
+>   \# casctl start

-Use of the intelcas start command assumes that the configured cache instances were previously running.
+Use of the casctl start command assumes that the configured cache instances were previously running.

 Rebooting, Power Cycling, and Open CAS Linux Autostart